GAGANDASH002/Java-DSA/README.md

-#This repository has all concepts of Data Sttuctures in JAVA
+#This repository has all concepts of Data Structures in JAVA